VinitDhage/StudyNotion/README.md

 # StudyNotion EdTech Project

 Welcome to the StudyNotion EdTech Project!
-This web application is designed to [provide a brief description of the purpose and goals of your project].
+This web application is designed to aims to revolutionize the education experience by providing a comprehensive and innovative platform that empowers learners, educators, and institutions.
+The primary purpose is to create an inclusive and dynamic environment that fosters continuous learning, collaboration, and personal growth.

 ## Table of Contents
 - [Features](#features)